 If you need more information, you can contact the Sydney New Year’s Eve Accessibility Officer on (02) 9265 9333 or at [email protected]

 For more information about accessibility for Sydney’s New Year’s Eve celebrations.

 Perth will celebrate the New Year across two venues: Yagan Square and Perth Cultural Centre.
 All stages will feature a variety of musical and entertainment across the night.
 The Kids countdown and family friendly fireworks will begin at 9pm with the official version kicking off at midnight.

-The accessibility features highlighted include:
+The accessibility features highlighted in Perth include: